Workshop on Geometry Related to the Langlands Programme

 Hadi Salmasian, University of Windsor

 Character sheaves and representations of p-adic groups

-certain representations of reductive p-adic groups, which are usually called depth
+representations of reductive p-adic groups, which are usually called depth

 zero supercuspidal representations, in terms of characteristic functions of

 certain character sheaves.
-Our work relies on Lusztig's
+Our work relies on Lusztig's theory of character

 David Treumann, University of Minnesota